-The Company's financial instruments comprise cash, amounts receivable, accounts payable and accrued liabilities, lease liability, loan payable, and acquisition fees payable.
+The Company's financial instruments comprise cash, amounts receivable, buyback option on the stream agreement, accounts payable and accrued liabilities, lease liability, loan payable, unearned revenue on the streaming agreement, and acquisition fees payable.
 The main use of these financial instruments is to fund operations and the pursuit of capital transactions.
 The main risks that could adversely affect the Company's financial assets, liabilities or future cash flows are credit risk, liquidity risk and market risk.